LLNL/lbann/docs/running_lbann.rst

 + Callback: Function that is performed at various points during an experiment.
 Callbacks are helpful for reporting, debugging, and performing advanced training techniques.

-.. [#complain_about_word_weights] It is unfortunate that the deep learning community has settled upon the plural word "weights" to describe tensors of trainable parameters.
-Rather than using awkward and ambiguous phrases like "set of weights," we'll give up on grammar and refer to "weights" (singular) and "weightses" (plural).

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Data readers